ghostboard/turbo-geoip-country/README.md

 ## Performance 🔥

-💡 Based on the average performance of 10 executions of each package on a 2018 Mac Mini i7 6c12t 16GB
+💡 Performance benchmarks are based on an average of 10 test runs on a 2018 Mac Mini (Intel i7, 6 cores, 12 threads, 16GB RAM)

 | Metric | node-geoip | turbo-geoip-country | delta  |
 | ------- | ------- | ------- | ------- |